steveostudios/steveostudios-11ty/src/projects/dym/index.md

 Download Youth Ministry has been through some drastic iterations.
 I was part of the original MVP, when it was built on WooCommerce and Wordpress.
 I got to build the author dashboard, which helped authors know how well their resources were helping other youth workers.
 We also launched the membership program back on Wordpress.

 DYM's site then went through a phase in Magento, which I had pretty minimal involvement in.
-At the time I was focused on Newsletter, DYM Games, [Sidekick](/projects/sidekick), and our [Pipeline app](/projects/pipeline).
+At the time I was focused on Newsletter, DYM Games, [Leader Training Library](/projects/leader-training-library), [Sidekick](/projects/sidekick), and our [Pipeline app](/projects/pipeline).

 In 2020 we rebuilt the entire site in SalesForce Commerce Cloud.